-Imagine a person that is addicted to opioid drugs.
+Imagine a person with an opioid addiction.
 This person uses these drugs every day to manage perceived pain, to relax and to get to sleep.
 After treatment, the person is no longer dependent on opioid drugs, at least on a chemical level.
 However, their mental health and behavior might still depend on the drugs.

-This is more than just habit.
+This is more than just a habit.
 It’s an ingrained behavior.
 If this behavior persists, then relapse is likely.
-Through behavioral therapies and treatments, individuals can change their perspective and work toward a healthier way of life for the long term.
+Through a behavioral therapy program and treatment, individuals can change their perspective and work toward a healthier way of life for the long term.

 Instead of dwelling on this negativity, which only makes it harder to recover, therapy can focus on the positive.
 Clients might practice gratitude exercises and think about what they can be thankful for.
 They can also be mindful and monitor their own emotions.
 Sometimes, responses to situations get exaggerated, and that can lead to relapse.

 Eliminating Black-and-White Thinking

 It’s easy to fall into an all-or-nothing way of thinking when it comes to addiction recovery.
 In detox and rehab, people will be changing many things about their lives in a short period of time.
 Lifelong sobriety is the goal, but no one is perfect.
 Small slip-ups, especially when it comes to exercise, routine and food, aren’t a reason to call off the whole endeavor.

 In therapy, people will also have the opportunity to think seriously about why they want to end addiction once and for all.
 These answers are unique to every single person.
 On the larger scale, people might want to regain their health or live longer.
 If you dig deeper, however, you may find very specific answers that can motivate people on a more personal level.